MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/saved-views.md

 ## Managing personalizations at an organizational level with views

-To help you understand how saved views help improve management of personalizations at an organizational level, this section describes some differences in personalization management for pages that do and do not support **Saved views**.
+To help you understand how saved views help improve management of personalizations at an organizational level, this section describes some differences in personalization management for pages that do and don't support saved views.

-When views are not available, administrators can apply a set of personalizations for a page to a user or a group of users via the Personalization page; however, admins have no ability to prevent users from further personalizing the page, which means the organization cannot ensure that its users have a consistent user interface on that page.
-If new users are hired into an organization, administrators will need to manually load a set of personalizations for each new user, as there is no automatic mechanism for specifying that a certain set of personalizations should be available for users in that role.
+When views aren't available, administrators can apply a set of personalizations for a page to a user or a group of users via the **Personalization** page.
+However, administrators have no ability to prevent users from further personalizing the page, which means the organization can't ensure that its users have a consistent user interface on that page.
+If new users are hired into an organization, administrators must manually load a set of personalizations for each new user because there is no automatic mechanism for specifying that a certain set of personalizations should be available for users in that role.

 > [!NOTE]
-> If the admin applies personalizations to a user without personalization rights, the personalizations given to them are not applied and do not impact the user interface.
+> If the administrator applies personalizations to a user without personalization rights, the personalizations given to them aren't applied and don't impact the user interface.

-With **Saved views**, organizational management of personalizations is much easier, as views can be published to groups of users.
+With saved views, organizational management of personalizations is much easier because views can be published to groups of users.
 After a view has been published, any user who has one of the defined security roles and access to one of the specified legal entities can see and use the view, even if that user doesn't have access to personalization.
-These published views cannot be edited by users, though users with personalization rights can create their own personal views starting from a published view definition.
-Additionally, if new users are assigned to roles in legal entities that views were published to, they will automatically see the views that are associated with their roles and legal entities.
-No additional action is required by the admin.
-Likewise, if users change roles in an organization or are given access to different legal entities, they might no longer be able to access the views that were previously published to them.
-Again, no additional action is required by the admin.
+These published views can't be edited by users, although users with personalization rights can create their own personal views starting from a published view definition.
+If new users are assigned to roles in legal entities to which views were published, they automatically see the views associated with their roles and legal entities.
+No additional action is required by the administrator.
+Likewise, if users change roles in an organization or are given access to different legal entities, they may no longer be able to access the views that were previously published to them.
+Again, no additional action is required by the administrator.

 Updates to a published view can easily be distributed to users by republishing the view to the appropriate security roles and legal entities.